faragobalazs/react-spa-form-app/backend/emails/README.md

 ## Security

-- SMTP credentials are stored in the configuration file
+- SMTP credentials are stored in environment variables
 - Email sending is non-blocking to prevent application slowdowns
 - Input validation is performed on all email endpoints
+- `.env` file is excluded from version control
+- All email addresses are configurable via environment variables
+- MongoDB connection string is protected from exposure

 ## Usage Examples